Friday, 24 October 2025

 The Perpetual Virginity of Mary (Part 4 of 4: Cousins)

 St. Jerome is famous as the scholar who produced the Vulgate, the standard Latin translation of the Bible.
 As such, his other writings became hugely influential.
 Jerome was a monk particularly obsessed with ascetism: the denial of the pleasures of the flesh.
-And he had a special animus against marriage, even going so far as to say that St. Peter had wiped out the filth of marriage with blood of martyrdom.
+And he had a special animus against marriage, even going so far as to say that St. Peter had wiped out the filth of marriage with the blood of martyrdom.
 The warmth of married love was outside of his world view; he seems to have no concept of marriage except as a channel for sexual desires.
 Virginity was the highest virtue, and marriage, according to him, was of value only in producing more virgins.
 So you may guarantee that he did not take it lightly when another writer contradicted this world view.

 About 380 a certain Helvidius wrote a tract in which he rejected the proposition that celibacy is a superior and holier calling than that of marriage and family, and referenced the Holy Family as an example.
 He even cited Tertullian and Victorinus.
 This caused quite a stir, with the result that in 383 Jerome wrote a reply entitled, On the Perpetual Virginity of the Blessed Virgin, and Against Helvidius, in which he sought to defend the perpetual virginity, not only of Mary, but also of Joseph, and because of Jerome's authority his view eventually became the accepted norm throughout the Latin church.
 Nevertheless, it is essentially artificial.
 His view could be summarised as follows: